-These first ten days of Dhul Hijjah are a wonderful opportunity for Sadaqah and we can expect multiplied rewards for our good deeds.
-This year, our acts of kindness are more needed than ever, so this is a good time to up our Sadaqah game and focus on helping the community.
+These first ten days of Dhul Hijjah are the best opportunity for Sadaqah and we can expect multiplied rewards for our good deeds.
+This year, with so many of the world’s poorest facing crisis, our acts of kindness are more necessary than ever.

-“There are no days in which righteous deeds are more beloved to Allah than these ten days.”
-The people asked, ‘Not even Jihad for the sake of Allah?’
-He said, ‘Not even Jihad for the sake of Allah, except in the case of a man who went out, giving himself and his wealth up for the cause (of Allah), and came back with nothing’” [Sahih Al-Bukhari]
+‘There are no days in which righteous deeds are more beloved to Allah than these ten days.
+The people asked, “Not even Jihad for the sake of Allah?”
+He said, “Not even Jihad for the sake of Allah, except in the case of a man who went out, giving himself and his wealth up for the cause [of Allah], and came back with nothing.”’
+(Bukhari)

-Have you fallen back into negative habits after Ramadan?
-This is the time to get rid of them completely.
+Have you fallen back into those negative, counterproductive habits after Ramadan?
+Now is the time to have another go at stomping them out.

-The 9th day of Dhul Hijjah, this is the most important day of this blessed month.
-People are encouraged to fast, say their prayers and give Sadaqah on this day as it holds more rewards for such good habits than any other day.
+The 9th day of Dhul Hijjah is the most important day of this blessed month.
+Muslims are encouraged to fast, say prayers and give Sadaqah on this day when we are promised more rewards for good actions than any other day.

 Do you want millions of your sins to be forgiven?
-Make sure you don’t miss out on the benefits of this day.
+Make sure you don’t miss out on making the most of this blessed day.

-We have all tried to maintain our high levels of Taqwa (God-consciousness) after Ramadan, but daily life has certainly distracted us from time to time.
-Have you been affected by the recent events around the world?
+We’ve all tried to maintain our high levels of Taqwa (God-consciousness) after Ramadan.
+But daily life and its stresses often get in the way and affect our focus.
+Have you been affected by recent events around the world?
+We hear you.

-Allah (swt) is the only one we can turn to in such times of distress.
+Remember that to reconnect, all you need to do is turn inwards.
+Allah (SWT) is the only one we can turn to in times of difficulty.
 And this is the perfect time to consolidate our relationship with Him and revitalise our Taqwa.

-Book your Qurbani with Aryana Aid and feed some of the poorest people in the world.
+Have you booked your Qurbani?
+Book your Qurbani with Aryana Aid to feed some of the poorest people in the world.